Incredible German Christmas Food And Drink You Need To Know About 😋

 Warning: If you didn’t already have visiting Germany at Christmas time on your bucket list, it’s about to be added!

 There’s more variety than you might expect.
 I definitely recommend Glühwein.
-I’m not sure there’s anything better than walking around the Christmas Markets with a hot cup of Glühwein in your hands.
+I’m not sure there’s anything better than walking around the Christmas Markets with a hot cup of Glühwein in your hands (read our full guide to Glühwein here).

 Of course, German cuisine varys a fair bit between regions, so you’ll no doubt be able to find some different specialties at the markets you visit as well.

 Want to learn more about German food?
 Find our guide to typical dishes here, learn about German breakfasts here and learn about the different types of sausages in Germany here.
-You can also find all our German food articles here.
+You can also find all our German food articles here and German Christmas guides here.

 Sharon Gourlay in the Rhina Valley